 - If shorter poles are used, it is important to fasten them together securely.
 Bolts and washers are recommended instead of nails, which can more readily pull loose and collapse in seismic events.

 - Tar or char the base of any wood posts.

 - Slope the roof insulation to shed snow and rain away from the building.

 - Earthbags must be protected from sunlight with tarps or plastic and plastered as soon as possible.

 - One large tarp or piece of plastic sheeting covering the entire structure would reduce leaks.

 - Moisten and tamp the earth to create an earthen floor.

+- An efficient woodstove is the recommended heating and cooking source.
 Alternatively, a smoke hole in the roof (with a removable cover) could be added to accommodate a fire pit.